hiteshsantwani/Luma_Health/Readme.md

 if the earlier "NO : 9/9/2018" but since now the user has posted the new schedule as : YES : 9/9/2018 this will update the info in the schedule.

+# Tests:
+ I am following the BDD.
+ Mocha and chai are used for test cases.
+ You can clone the repo on the local and load the test config from config folder.